 If you do encounter a dropped call, don’t panic!
 Stay in the Live session – simply refresh the page, and the participant will be able to re-join.

 If you exit out of the Live session when a call drops, you and the participant may be unable to re-join.
 In this case, you’ll need to add a new session.
 Go to the Manage page > scroll to the participant’s name > click on the dropdown arrow next to the scheduled time slot > click “Add Session.”

 Making the most of your Live session

 During your Live session, there are many tools that you can use to improve the experience.

 Markers and notes can help you keep track of key moments and make analysis easier.
 Pressing the green “Mark time” button in the center of the screen, or simply hitting “ctrl + m,” will create a marker at the exact time you create it.
 Then you can give this marker a title to help stay organized.
 There are a couple of key use cases for markers.
 First, they are a great organizational tool - you can create a marker to indicate a change in conversation topic.
-Second, markers can make finding a quote much easier - just create a marker every time the scouts says something quotable, give it a quick title, and you will be able to quickly locate the quote.
+Second, markers can make finding a quote much easier - just create a marker every time the participants says something quotable, give it a quick title, and you will be able to quickly locate the quote.
 In the Notes tab on the right-hand side of the screen, you can write time-stamped notes.
 You can also create markers and notes after the Live session is over.

 After your Live session

 If your Live session isn’t accessible to view right away, don’t panic!
 The system will need a few minutes to package everything up for you.
 Once they are ready, you’ll be able to view your completed sessions on the “Sessions” page.